 Because bail amounts can be high, a more common way to post bail is to go through a bondsman.
 You’ll have to pay a fee for this service as well as non-refundable administrative fees to the court.
 This fee is usually between 10 and 15% of the bond amount, but it can vary from one jurisdiction to another.

-The bondsman will provide a guarantee that they have enough funds to cover the full cash amount of the bail should the defendant flee by posting a surety bond to the court.
+The bondsman will provide a guarantee that they have enough funds to cover the full cash amount of the bail should the defendant flee by posting a surety bond to the court, so this takes away the guessing from having to figure our someone’s bail amount online.

 A surety bond is essentially a legal contract that guarantees the court will get the full amount of the bail if the defendant flees.
 However, as long as the defendant attends their trial, the bondsman won’t need to transfer funds to the court system.